-If you’re a close friend, parent or other family member of someone who enjoys going out to music festivals, clubs and similar events, then it’s important to know about the symptoms and signs of ecstasy use.
+If you’re a close friend, parent or other family member of someone who enjoys going out to music festivals, clubs and similar events, then it’s important to know about the symptoms and signs of molly addiction.

 This isn’t necessarily because all people who enjoy these types of activities are into drugs, but rather the drugs are very commonly taken at these kinds of places, so it’s important to be aware.
 Even just taking MDMA recreationally can become a problem that spirals out of control.

-If you’re currently experiencing an MDMA addiction or you know someone who is, it’s imperative to seek help as soon as you can, and 12 Keys Rehab is here to help you safely detox and rebuild your life.
+If you’re currently experiencing an MDMA addiction or you know someone who is, it’s imperative to seek help as soon as you can, and 12 Keys Molly Addiction Treatment is here to help you safely detox and rebuild your life.
 Experiencing an addiction can be frightening and confusing.
 Here you’ll find all the information you’ll need to help you move forward.

 What Are the Signs of MDMA Addiction?

 If you’ve read this far and are still worried your loved one may have an addiction to MDMA, there are a number of ecstasy addiction signs you can look out for.
 These include:

 - Having colored pills on their person.
 These could be anything from small tablets with logos imprinted on them, to candy necklaces where some of the “candy” is actually Ecstasy.

 - A lack of any awareness of pain when they’ve been hurt.

 - Multiple sexual partners — as one of the symptoms of ecstasy use is feeling that you’re in love with people you are with, even if you’ve only just met.